-Besides the two of us, our little family includes Scarlett, our miniature poodle.
+Besides the two of us, our little family includes our daughter and Scarlett, our miniature poodle.
 We never thought we’d be poodle owners, but when we saw her we fell in love and we’ve been happy ever since.
 Of Ukrainian descent and born in Tashkent to ethnically Russian owners, she is quintessentially American.
-We were lucky enough to find her in Uzbekistan and she is now happily settled in Belgrade.
+We were lucky enough to find her in Uzbekistan and she is now happily settled wherever it is we call home.

 Why keep this blog?

 When Grant joined the Foreign Service and was assigned Tashkent as a first post, we decided to get married and I decided to write a blog to keep friends and family back home updated on our (mis)adventures.
 It took a while before I actually started this blog, but here it is now!

 This means that the aim of keeping a blog has altered and now we would like to keep our friends in/from foreign lands updated as well.
 I also learned some important things during our first year of marriage, many of which are related to food.
 As it turns out, I can cook (who knew?!), and I actually enjoy cooking.
 We like cooking together.
 Living abroad does present unique challenges when it comes to working in the kitchen: unavailable or strange ingredients, unreliable appliances, and any number of other unknowns.
 I also tend to alter recipes and then forget what I did, so another reason I am writing this blog is so I can keep track of things.